StephenGunn/jovian/src/content/posts/installing-and-using-svelte-component-to-image.md

 ## Why am I writing this blog post?

 There are some tricks to getting this package to work in a live environment.
-If you're not used to dealing with errors that only show up when you try and publish this package to a platform like Vercel.
+If you're not used to dealing with errors that only show up when you try and publish a project with this package to a platform like Vercel.
 I needed to update the documentation to include these tricks, so I thought I might as well get a blog post out of it.

 ## Quick Demo